California's Camp Fire Becomes The Deadliest In State History

 The Camp Fire's death toll has grown in staggering leaps.
 The first notice came on Thursday, when investigators found the remains of five people in Paradise who were apparently trapped in their cars by the blaze.
 Four more were found on Friday, and 20 more over the weekend.

 Of the dead, only four sets of remains have been positively identified by Butte County authorities.
-They are:
+The department released the names of three victims whose next of kin had been notified:

 - Ernest Foss, 65, of Paradise